1240598Rafa/cogsi2526-1240598-1240601/CA3/README.md

   config.vm.provision "shell", path: "provision.sh"
 end

-Explanation:
+Explanation of the code on the vagrant file:

-Box - specifies the base OS image (Ubuntu 22.04, codename jammy).
+Box - specifies the base OS image (Ubuntu 22.04 which goes by codename jammy).

 Forwarded port - exposes the guest port 8080 to the host, so http://localhost:8080 opens the application.